unbalancedparentheses/cryptography_in_rust_for_hackers/src/chapter_5/hash_functions.md

 There are two types of preimage resistance, called first and second preimage resistance.
 The former states that it is (nearly) impossible to find a message \\( m \\) that hashes to \\( h \\), while the latter indicates that if we have have \\( h_1=H(m_1) \\), it is infeasible to find \\( m_2\neq m_1 \\) such that \\( H(m_2)=h_1\\).
 If we find such \\( m_2 \\), we say that we have found a collision for \\( h_1 \\).
 We can see that if a hash function is second preimage resistant, then it also has first preimage resistance.

+The other property is collision resistance: it is computationally infeasible to find two messages \\( m_1,m_2 \\) which hash to the same value, that is, \\( H(m_1)=H(m_2) \\).
+We can see that if a hash function is collision-resistant, then it is second preimage resistant.

+These properties mean that an adversary cannot modify or replace data without changing its hash value.
+Whereas collision resistance means that the attacker cannot create two messages with the same hash, second preimage resistance indicates that given a message, it is not possible to create a different one with the same hash.

 ## Construction of hash functions

 The easiest way to hash a message is to split it into pieces and process each of them in succession with a similar algorithm.
 This is known as iterative hashing and there are two main groups: